 Clare Myatt offers somatic psychotherapy and coaching.

-Integration Training apply somatics to management training.
+Integration Training apply somatics to management and leadership training.

 I integrate embodiment research into my ecopsychology workshops.